rene-s/SimpleOrm/README.md

 # Licence

-GPL v3 or commercial licence :) from github@reneschmidt.de.
+GPL v3 or commercial licence :) from rene+_gth@reneschmidt.de.
 Do not use this in your closed source project without paying me.
 I don't like that.

 # How to use